Tennessee nursing assistant beat 90-year-old mother with Alzheimer's: report

 CLICK HERE TO GET THE FOX NEWS APP

-The Shelby County Clerk's Office told Fox News that records related to pending cases are unavailable until one year following the final judgement in the case or immediately upon dismissal.
 The Memphis PD did not immediately respond to an inquiry from Fox News.